Madrid or Seville: Which Spanish City to Visit?

 Where to Stay in Seville

-There are a lot of accommodation options in Seville, being one of the most popular destinations to visit in Spain.
-Therefore, it can be overwhelming to choose where to stay in this Andalusian city.
 We recommend finding a place to stay in the centre, within walking distance to the main sites or rather in the cool and trendy Triana neighbourhood.
-These are some of our top suggestions:

-Hotel Bécquer — This hotel, located in the heart of the old town, has a number of clean, comfortable and air-conditioned rooms available for all kinds of travellers.
+Hotel Bécquer — This hotel, located in the heart of the old town, has several clean, comfortable and air-conditioned rooms available for all kinds of travellers.
 Situated within walking distance to all of the top sites in Seville, there is also a wonderful rooftop terrace with a pool at this hotel.
-Click here to see their latest prices!

 Not quite what you’re looking for?
 Click here to browse more Seville hotels!